 Second chances for people and planet.

-Thoughtfully designed furniture empowering formerly incarcerated people and reincarnating construction waste.
+Thoughtfully designed objects empowering formerly incarcerated people and reincarnating construction waste.

 I started making art in 1985, eight years into a prison sentence that I would serve until 2020 — forty-five years in all.
 Before being incarcerated, I had played the harmonica, but I had never considered turning to visual art until I saw other men in prison making it.
 I started out doing woodwork and molding glass and plastic.
 As I expanded into new media like block prints and advanced techniques like pointillism—the meaning of art changed for me.
 It transformed from a desire and a hobby into a need and a vocation.
 I wondered how different my circumstances might have been had I discovered this passion earlier in my life.Check out his collection